reeshuffled/reeshuffled.github.io/pages/anthologies/Reimagining Romance.md

 ## Part III: My Vision For Romance

-I think that I fall somewhere between the Reformer and Abolitionist position (which is somewhat funny seeing as I made up both terms).
+I think that I fall somewhere between the Reformer and Abolitionist positions (which is somewhat funny seeing as I made up the taxonomy).
 * I recognize the appeal of romance and letting people construct it for themselves while de-centering it, but I choose not to identify with it.
     * [Imagining a post-romantic world]({% post_url 2024-04-02-Imagining-a-post-romantic-world %})